What To Do If Your Spouse Is Hiding Assets?

 Oral deposition or testimony under oath

 For example, a deposition is one of the most effective ways to obtain information.
-If your spouse lies under oath during deposition, he/she can be charged with perjury, which is punishable by a prison sentence.
+If your spouse lies under oath during a deposition, he/she can be charged with perjury, which is punishable by a prison sentence.

 When it comes to discovery, you should ask for documents and information relating to income, assets, liabilities, and debts.
-Regarding assets, there are tangible assets (i.e. cash and other assets that can be sold or liquidated) and intangible assets (i.e. bank accounts, retirement accounts and stock options).
+Regarding assets, there are tangible assets (i.e. cash and other assets that can be sold or liquidated) and intangible assets (i.e. bank accounts, retirement accounts, and stock options).

 The following are the common types of documents asked during discovery:

-Penalties for hiding assets include monetary penalties that would require the hiding spouse to pay, force the hiding spouse to give up their entire share of a remaining asset or pay more support to the other spouse until all that was taken is paid back.
+Penalties for hiding assets include monetary penalties that would require the hiding spouse to pay, force the hiding spouse to give up their entire share of a remaining asset, or pay more support to the other spouse until all that was taken is paid back.
 In some cases, the hiding spouse can even be arrested, depending on the circumstances of the divorce.

 However, there are some cases where a spouse finds out that the other spouse hid assets after the divorce is finalized.
 If this is the case, a spouse can file a motion in the court where the divorce was finalized and request to reopen the divorce case in order to amend the divorce agreement.